Preserving Topological and Geometric Embeddings for Point Cloud Recovery: Related Work

 \textbf{Point Cloud Upsampling. } Point cloud upsampling falls into three main types: shuffle-based~\cite{yu2018pu,qian2021pu,luo2021pu,ye2021meta,qiu2022pu}, tile-based~\cite{yifan2019patch,li2019pu,li2021point,rong2024repkpu}, and others based on implicit functions~\cite{ma2021neural,feng2022neural,zhao2022self,he2023grad}, diffusion models~\cite{qu2024conditional}, or other modalities~\cite{qian2020pugeo,zhao2021sspu,liu2024spu,yang2024tulip}.
 This task generally restores uniform points and fills small holes, which differentiates from recovery that focuses more on restoring details.

 \textbf{Point Cloud Completion. } Point cloud completion is analogous to recovery by merging restoration and upsampling into an individual network.
-However, serving as a rough guidance, the partial input is inappropriate for recovery (see Sec.~\ref{sec:diff} of Appendix for details).
-Because in this scenario, the input is the \textbf{entire} point cloud that should remain \textbf{unknown} during recovery.
+However, serving as a rough guidance, the partial input is inappropriate for recovery where the input that is the entire point cloud should remain unknown during recovery.
 Without other priors rather than coordinates, PCN~\cite{yuan2018pcn} was first proposed to enlighten many classic methods~\cite{tchapmi2019topnet,wen2021pmp,xiang2021snowflakenet,cui2023p2c}.
 Recent methods are developed using transformers~\cite{yu2021pointr,zhou2022seedformer,li2023proxyformer,chen2023anchorformer,zhu2023svdformer} or semantic information~\cite{xu2023casfusionnet,xiang2023retro,xia2023scpnet,xu2023cp3,zhou2024cascaded}.

-\textbf{Point Cloud Recovery. } Pioneering the realm of learning-based recovery, PointSE presents an end-to-end network to sample and restore point clouds simultaneously~\cite{li2022point}.
-As the only method in the community, it proposes that such a paradigm is well suited for long-range communication scenarios, where processing or transmitting the \textbf{entire} point cloud can be impractical due to data volume constraints.
+\textbf{Point Cloud Recovery. } Pioneering the realm of recovery, PointSE presents an end-to-end network to sample and restore point clouds simultaneously~\cite{li2022point}.
+As the only method in the community, it proposes that such a paradigm is well suited for long-range communication scenarios, where processing or transmitting the entire point cloud can be impractical due to data volume constraints.